ejmr/Luvent/README.md

         end
     end)

--- For debugging we want to see on the console when an enemy dies, so -- we add that as a separate action.
-This time we save the return -- value of addAction() so that later we can use that to remove the -- action when we want to stop printing debugging output. local debugAction = Enemy.onDie:addAction(
+-- For debugging you want to see on the console when an enemy dies, so -- you add that as a separate action.
+This time you save the return -- value of addAction() so that later you can use that to remove the -- action when you want to stop printing debugging output. local debugAction = Enemy.onDie:addAction(
     function (enemy)
         print(string.format("Enemy %s died", enemy.family))
     end)

--- Now we make some enemies and kill them to demonstrate how the -- trigger() method used in Enemy:damage() invokes the actions.
+-- Now you make some enemies and kill them to demonstrate how the -- trigger() method used in Enemy:damage() invokes the actions.

 local bee = Enemy:new("Bee", 10)